01. History of Asbestos Use

 Westinghouse filed for Chapter 11 bankruptcy protection in March 2017, after facing thousands of asbestos claims and reports.
 In doing so, Brookfield Business Partners acquired the company from Toshiba for $4.6 billion.
 Brookfield also acquired Toshiba Nuclear Energy Holdings (UK) Limited, the international affiliate of Westinghouse.

-Westinghouse emerged from bankruptcy in 2018 without having to establish a trust fund, and they now operate as Westinghouse Nuclear.
+Westinghouse emerged from bankruptcy in 2018 without having to establish an asbestos trust fund, and they now operate as Westinghouse Nuclear.
 Because there is no established trust fund, the company pays claims through their profits and insurance funds.